agash00/Rock_Paper_Scissors/README.md

 Simple RPS game, bascially barebones for now.
+Can play 3, 5 or 10 rounds.